nik312123/canvas-file-downloader/readme.md

 Features:

 - Downloads all courses or only the ones marked as favorites
-- Download from Modules, Files or both
+- Download from modules, files, submissions, or all
 - If a file already exists, it's omitted
 - If a Google Drive file is linked, it will be downloaded